-Changes in the price of a good lead the budget constraint to shift.
-A shift in the budget constraint means that when individuals are seeking their highest utility, the quantity that is demanded of that good will change.
+Changes in the price of a good lead the budget constraint to rotate.
+A rotation in the budget constraint means that when individuals are seeking their highest utility, the quantity that is demanded of that good will change.
 In this way, the logical foundations of demand curves—which show a connection between prices and quantity demanded—are based on the underlying idea of individuals seeking utility.
 Figure 6.5 (a) shows a budget constraint with a choice between housing and “everything else.”
 (Putting “everything else” on the vertical axis can be a useful approach in some cases, especially when the focus of the analysis is on one particular good.)
-The preferred choice on the original budget constraint that provides the highest possible utility is labeled M0.
+We label the preferred choice on the original budget constraint that provides the highest possible utility M0.
 The other three budget constraints represent successively higher prices for housing of P1, P2, and P3.
-As the budget constraint rotates in, and in, and in again, the utility-maximizing choices are labeled M1, M2, and M3, and the quantity demanded of housing falls from Q0 to Q1 to Q2 to Q3.
+As the budget constraint rotates in, and in, and in again, we label the utility-maximizing choices M1, M2, and M3, and the quantity demanded of housing falls from Q0 to Q1 to Q2 to Q3.

-So, as the price of housing rises, the budget constraint shifts to the left, and the quantity consumed of housing falls, ceteris paribus (meaning, with all other things being the same).
-This relationship—the price of housing rising from P0 to P1 to P2 to P3, while the quantity of housing demanded falls from Q0 to Q1 to Q2 to Q3—is graphed on the demand curve in Figure 6.5 (b).
-Indeed, the vertical dashed lines stretching between the top and bottom of Figure 6.5 show that the quantity of housing demanded at each point is the same in both (a) and (b).
-The shape of a demand curve is ultimately determined by the underlying choices about maximizing utility subject to a budget constraint.
-And while economists may not be able to measure “utils,” they can certainly measure price and quantity demanded.
+Thus, as the price of housing rises, the budget constraint rotates clockwise and the quantity consumed of housing falls, ceteris paribus (meaning, with all other things being the same).
+We graph this relationship—the price of housing rising from P0 to P1 to P2 to P3, while the quantity of housing demanded falls from Q0 to Q1 to Q2 to Q3—on the demand curve in Figure 6.5 (b).
+The vertical dashed lines stretching between the top and bottom of Figure 6.5 show that the quantity of housing demanded at each point is the same in both (a) and (b).
+We ultimately determine the shape of a demand curve by the underlying choices about maximizing utility subject to a budget constraint.
+While economists may not be able to measure “utils,” they can certainly measure price and quantity demanded.

 Applications in Government and Business

-A similar issue arises when the government imposes taxes on certain products, like it does on gasoline, cigarettes, and alcohol.
-Say that a tax on alcohol leads to a higher price at the liquor store, the higher price of alcohol causes the budget constraint to pivot left, and consumption of alcoholic beverages is likely to decrease.
+A similar issue arises when the government imposes taxes on certain products, such as on gasoline, cigarettes, and alcohol.
+Say that a tax on alcohol leads to a higher price at the liquor store.
+The higher price of alcohol causes the budget constraint to pivot left, and alcoholic beverage consumption is likely to decrease.
 However, people may also react to the higher price of alcoholic beverages by cutting back on other purchases.
 For example, they might cut back on snacks at restaurants like chicken wings and nachos.
 It would be unwise to assume that the liquor industry is the only one affected by the tax on alcoholic beverages.
-Read the next Clear It Up to learn about how buying decisions are influenced by who controls the household income.
+Read the next Clear It Up to learn about how who controls the household income influences buying decisions.

 Does who controls household income make a difference?

 In the mid-1970s, the United Kingdom made an interesting policy change in its “child allowance” policy.
 This program provides a fixed amount of money per child to every family, regardless of family income.
 Traditionally, the child allowance had been distributed to families by withholding less in taxes from the paycheck of the family wage earner—typically the father in this time period.
 The new policy instead provided the child allowance as a cash payment to the mother.
-As a result of this change, households have the same level of income and face the same prices in the market, but the money is more likely to be in the purse of the mother than in the wallet of the father.
+As a result of this change, households have the same level of income and face the same prices in the market, but the money is more likely to be in the mother's purse than in the father's wallet.

 Should this change in policy alter household consumption patterns?
-Basic models of consumption decisions, of the sort examined in this chapter, assume that it does not matter whether the mother or the father receives the money, because both parents seek to maximize the utility of the family as a whole.
-In effect, this model assumes that everyone in the family has the same preferences.
+Basic models of consumption decisions, of the sort that we examined in this chapter, assume that it does not matter which parent or guardian receives the money, because both seek to maximize the family's utility as a whole.
+In effect, this model assumes that everyone in the family has the same makeup or has the same preferences.

-In reality, the share of income controlled by the father or the mother does affect what the household consumes.
+There has not been extensive research on diverse family structures and guardian/parent sex and gender related to spending.
+However, the older research on families with one man and one woman parent indicates that gender does affect spending decisions.
 When the mother controls a larger share of family income a number of studies, in the United Kingdom and in a wide variety of other countries, have found that the family tends to spend more on restaurant meals, child care, and women’s clothing, and less on alcohol and tobacco.
 As the mother controls a larger share of household resources, children’s health improves, too.
-These findings suggest that when providing assistance to poor families, in high-income countries and low-income countries alike, the monetary amount of assistance is not all that matters: it also matters which member of the family actually receives the money.
+These findings suggest that when providing assistance to families, in high-income countries and low-income countries alike, the monetary amount of assistance is not all that matters: it also matters which family member actually receives the money.